MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-10-subscription-activation.md

 ![Illustration of how Windows 10 deployment has evolved.](images/sa-evolution.png)

 - **Windows 7** required you to redeploy the operating system using a full wipe-and-load process if you wanted to change from Windows 7 Professional to Windows 10 Enterprise.<br>
 - **Windows 8.1** added support for a Windows 8.1 Pro to Windows 8.1 Enterprise in-place upgrade (considered a “repair upgrade” because the OS version was the same before and after).
 This was a lot easier than wipe-and-load, but it was still time-consuming.<br>
 - **Windows 10, version 1507** added the ability to install a new product key using a provisioning package or using MDM to change the SKU.
 This required a reboot, which would install the new OS components, and took several minutes to complete.
 However, it was a lot quicker than in-place upgrade.<br>
 - **Windows 10, version 1607** made a big leap forward.
 Now you can just change the product key and the SKU instantly changes from Windows 10 Pro to Windows 10 Enterprise.
 In addition to provisioning packages and MDM, you can just inject a key using SLMGR.VBS (which injects the key into WMI), so it became trivial to do this using a command line.<br>
 - **Windows 10, version 1703** made this “step-up” from Windows 10 Pro to Windows 10 Enterprise automatic for those that subscribed to Windows 10 Enterprise E3 or E5 via the CSP program.<br>
 - **Windows 10, version 1709** adds support for Windows 10 Subscription Activation, very similar to the CSP support but for large enterprises, enabling the use of Azure AD for assigning licenses to users.
 When those users sign in on an AD or Azure AD-joined machine, it automatically steps up from Windows 10 Pro to Windows 10 Enterprise.<br>
 - **Windows 10, version 1803** updates Windows 10 Subscription Activation to enable pulling activation keys directly from firmware for devices that support firmware-embedded keys.
 It is no longer necessary to run a script to perform the activation step on Windows 10 Pro prior to activating Enterprise.
 For virtual machines and hosts running Windows 10, version 1803 [Inherited Activation](#inherited-activation) is also enabled.<br>
 - **Windows 10, version 1903** updates Windows 10 Subscription Activation to enable step up from Windows 10 Pro Education to Windows 10 Education for those with a qualifying Windows 10 or Microsoft 365 subscription.

-> [!NOTE]
-> All the benefits of Windows 10 Subscription Activation are carried forward with Windows 11 and Windows 10/11 Subscription Activation.
+- **Windows 11** updates Subscription Activation to work on both Windows 10 and Windows 11 devices. **Important**: Subscription activation does not update a device from Windows 10 to Windows 11.
+Only the edition is updated.

 ## Requirements

 ### Windows 10/11 Enterprise requirements

 > [!NOTE]
-> The following requirements do not apply to general Windows 10/11 activation on Azure.
+> The following requirements do not apply to general Windows client activation on Azure.
 Azure activation requires a connection to Azure KMS only, and supports workgroup, Hybrid, and Azure AD-joined VMs.
 In most scenarios, activation of Azure VMs happens automatically.
 For more information, see [Understanding Azure KMS endpoints for Windows product activation of Azure Virtual Machines](/azure/virtual-machines/troubleshooting/troubleshoot-activation-problems#understanding-azure-kms-endpoints-for-windows-product-activation-of-azure-virtual-machines).

 > [!NOTE]
 > Currently, Subscription Activation is only available on commercial tenants and is currently not available on US GCC, GCC High, or DoD tenants.

 For Microsoft customers with Enterprise Agreements (EA) or Microsoft Products & Services Agreements (MPSA), you must have the following:

 - Windows 10 (Pro or Enterprise) version 1703 or later installed on the devices to be upgraded.
+Windows 11 is considered a "later" version in this context.
 - Azure Active Directory (Azure AD) available for identity management.
 - Devices must be Azure AD-joined or Hybrid Azure AD joined.
 Workgroup-joined or Azure AD registered devices are not supported.